T1 Service Options: High Speed T1 Data Lines and T1 Phone Service

-For super high-speed Internet Access, you can allocate ALL 24 channels to data, giving a two-way connection to the Internet at 1.544 Mbps.
+For Internet Access, you can allocate ALL 24 channels to data, giving a two-way connection to the Internet at 1.544 Mbps.
 (Typical DSL accounts run between 128Kbps and 3 Mbps.)
-DS-1 Internet connections typically range from $300 to $1000 per month, depending on the geographical distance between the customer and the long distance switch.
+DS-1 Internet connections typically range from $200 to $500 per month, depending on the geographical distance between the customer and the long distance switch.

-Customers who will benefit from T1 data connections are typically businesses who need very reliable high speed internet connections to transact business, communicate electronically with other offices, and who either do not qualify for DSL service or need more reliability and/or more speed than DSL can offer at their location.
+Customers who will benefit from T1 data connections are typically businesses who need very reliable high speed internet connections to transact business, communicate electronically with other offices, and who either do not have cable or fiber service available and either need more reliability and/or more speed than DSL can offer at their location.

 T1 Voice Service